 Reading time: about 4 min

 Ah, the interview process.
 Debatably the most dreaded experience to which humans can be exposed.
-In fact, an overwhelming 92% of adults report feeling anxious about job interviews.
-So how can you do thrive in an interview—and not just survive?
+An overwhelming 93% of American job seekers get nervous before an interview.
+So how can you thrive in an interview—and not just survive?

-Being able to “interview well” has become an art form all its own.
-With all the tips and tricks out there, it can be more harmful than helpful if you try to subscribe to them all.
-The STAR method of interviewing can help you stay on track and highlight your strengths as you answer questions.
+Being able to interview takes practice.
+With all the tips and tricks available, it can be more harmful than helpful if you try to apply them all at once.
+The STAR method interview process can help you stay on track and highlight your strengths as you answer your interview questions.

-Hiring managers and recruiters use the interview process to learn more information about a candidate than what a résumé can provide, such as how the candidate has handled past work situations.
+Hiring managers and recruiters use the interview process to learn more information about a candidate than what their résumé provides, like how the candidate has handled past work situations.

 While behavioral questions are good in theory, they can be overwhelming.
 So how can you best navigate the landmine that is the interview process?

-The STAR method of interviewing helps the interviewee give clear, concise answers to open-ended questions meant to probe your past work experience and competencies.
+The STAR method interview process helps the interviewee give clear, concise answers to open-ended questions meant to probe your past work experience and competencies.
 It lays out four steps to help you set up your response.
 The acronym STAR stands for:

-- Action: What action you take to complete your task?
-This part of the STAR interview method allows you to speak directly to your strengths in detail and show the interviewer your thought process in accomplishing your work.
+- Action: What action do you take to complete your task?
+This part of the STAR interview method allows you to speak directly about your strengths in detail and show the interviewer your thought process in accomplishing your work.

-- Result: Explain the outcome of the situation share how your role contributed to the team and project, and expound upon what you learned individually.
+- Result: Explain the situation's outcome, share how your role contributed to the team and project, and expound upon what you learned individually.

 Examples of STAR method interview questions